Duckly-Duck/Learning-G-family/README.md

 # Learning-G-family
-This is my first Git repository
+This is my first Git Repository.
+Author - Riya Mehta